sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 Average precision is used as the metric to measure performance which is the average of the maximum precisions at different recall values.

 ## Model
 The models used here are Residual Neural Networks with varying depths of 18, 34, and 50 layers, trained and tested on a local machine.
-The models area trained with a batch size of 16, learning rate of 1.5e-4 for the ResNet backbone and 5e-2 for ResNet-fc.
+The models area trained with a batch size of 16, learning rate of 1.5e-4 for the ResNet backbone and 5e-2 for ResNet Fully-Connected layers.

-## Challenges
+## Label Smoothing
+Label smoothing is a regularization technique which turns hard class labels assignments into soft label assignments, it operates directly on the label themselves and may lead to a better generalization [1].
+Labels in the scope of LS are usually classified into two types:
+* Hard label assignment: all entries in the matrix/vector are 0 except the one corresponding to the correct class or classes in the case of Multi-Hot encoding
+* Soft label assignments, where the positive class have the largest probability and all other classes have a very small probability but not zero.
+One reason of using LS is to prevent the model from becoming too confident in its predictions and reduce overfitting

 ## Results